shwezhu/shwezhu.github.io/content/post/golang/basics/013-methods-receivers.md

 ---
-title: Pointer Receiver or Value Receiver - Golang
+title: Choose Methods Receivers in Concurrency - Golang
 date: 2023-08-15 17:18:20
 categories:
  - golang
  - basics
 tags:
  - golang
+ - concurrency
 ---

-## 1. different behaviors - pointer and value receiver
+## 1. Different Behaviors - Pointer and Value Receiver

 There are two reasons to use a pointer receiver: